 Flying In Times Of Covid-19 — I Am Ready!

 Remember when I told you about my first experience traveling on a train after the lockdown?
-Well, now I want to share with you my first experience traveling by plane during the time of COVID-19.
-The night before our flight, I had feelings similar to when I was a child, a bit of excitement, and anxious about the journey.
+Well, now I want to share with you my first experience traveling by plane during COVID-19.
+The night before our flight, I had feelings similar to when I was a child, excitement, and anxiety about the journey.
 I was wondering how everything was going to be.
 I was curious to see how the different touchpoints adjusted, such as check-in and baggage drop-off, security control, boarding, etc. But above all, I was so much looking forward to flying again!

 Better Earlier, Because You Never Know